scrabbletank/farhome-rules/rulesdoc.md

 #### Durable
 When taking damage from any source you may reroll 1 wound die.

+#### Expert Rider
+While mounted you have expertise on initiative rolls.
+If you are attacked with a melee weapon while on your mount you replace a defense die with a superior defense die if the weapon does not have Reach.

 #### Expertise
 Choose 2 skill or tool proficiencies.
 You have expertise in these skills.